KaylaKarmanos/KaylaKarmanos.github.io/lookingforward.html.md

 ## Actions Steps after my First Exposure to Digital Humanities

+My time spent in this class has not only taught me about Digital Humanities but also about available resources on campus and in the greater Philadelphia area.

 ### Attending Workshops at Education Commons: Embroidery

 While researching workshop options to fulfill my workshop assignment, I was excited to see options for embroidery workshops at Education Commons.
-I have a minimal sowing background and have always wanted to be able to embroider my own clothes by hand.
+I have a minimal hand-sowing background and have always wanted to be able to embroider my own clothes by hand.
 Embroidery is a skill I hoped to master during the pandemic, but which proved much harder to learn on my own.
 Unfortunately, registration for the class that fit my schedule was full, so I pursued other options to fulfill my Penn workshop requirement.

 Learning the functions of Education Commons' embroidery machines would be a great resource to have; it would help me elevate my clothing or make things for friends and family.
 I knew nothing of Education Commons prior to this class---now I know I have free access to high-end technology which I can use to make personal projects, whether that's with a laser-cutter, 3D printer, or embroidery machine.
 It was fascinating to see the ease with which my Critical Making group and I learned how to use the laser-cutter; I hope to feel the same about other machinery in the makerspace which seems so intimidating to me now.